Polymer

+Polymers are chain or filament formed through covalent or non-covalent bonding of identical or similar units (monomers).

 Etymology

 The term "polymer" derives from Greek πολύς (polus) 'many, much' and μέρος (meros) 'part'.
 The term was coined in 1833 by Jöns Jacob Berzelius, though with a definition distinct from the modern IUPAC definition.
 The modern concept of polymers as covalently bonded macromolecular structures was proposed in 1920 by Hermann Staudinger, who spent the next decade finding experimental evidence for this hypothesis.